JibrilFlugel/uit-pdf-chat/README.md

   - Its extension, [pgvector](https://github.com/pgvector/pgvector), is used for storing embeddings and similarity searching.
 - [Blob](https://vercel.com/docs/storage/vercel-blob) A storage solution provided by Vercel for handling large binary objects.
 - [NextAuth.js](https://github.com/nextauthjs/next-auth) An authentication library for Next.js applications.
+- [ngrok](https://ngrok.com) A tool to expose local servers to the internet securely.
+- [Ollama](https://ollama.com) A platform for running and managing AI models locally on your device.

 ## Model